 The series demonstrated that a group of women with different personalities, backgrounds, aspirations and even sexual orientation, can be friends.
 The girls did argue but they still remained loyal and sincere to each other, which is amazing as prior to being assembled to fight evil and protect the Earth, none of the girls knew each other.
 They came together for a cause and fought for it, yet they sacrificed for one another, as well as depended on and encouraged each other to follow their dreams, even if it meant they had to abandon their joint mission.
 They fought harder when a comrade was lost, in doing so they demonstrated how sacrifice can and may be necessary as you fight.
 Having experienced this at such a young age, I have come to know the value of friendship and what it takes to be a true friend.
-It’s sad that 20-plus years later there aren’t many shows or films depicting women in such strong, beautiful friendships, where they are not moved by jealousy or cattiness, or have dialogue focused on boys or men.

 2. True love = acceptance and partnership

 Throughout its running, the show and the manga series emphasized the power of love.
 At times this meant romantic love amongst the protagonists, especially in the case of Darien/Mamoru and Serena/Usagi.
 They became an official couple during the series’ second season thus setting a high standard for romance for many girls because Darien/Mamoru accepted Serena’s/Usagi’s eccentricities and flaws.
 He made no attempt to change her or suggest that she do so.
 If anything their relationship made Serena/Usagi study harder to get her grades up and strive to be someone Darien/Mamoru could be proud of.
-Not because he needed this, but because SHE wanted to.
+Not because he needed this, but because she wanted to.
 Even when people would point out her faults in attempts to break them up, Darien/Mamoru would immediately stand up for Serena/Usagi without making excuses for her.
 (Is it any wonder that this man was my “first crush”?)
 Over the course of the series, this couple worked together to protect the Earth from any threat as Sailor Moon and Tuxedo Mask respectively.
 Darien/Mamoru went without a transformation sequence, but he was a soldier in his own right and a partner to Sailor Moon, demonstrating that real love is working together, side by side.

 3. Love is stronger than hate